RecordingFreemium

 Who should pick Zoom?

 Zoom is shaped for last-resort fallback.
-Its biggest strength: everyone already knows how to use it.
 Audio is conference-call grade, multi-track is awkward, and the 40-minute free cap is constant friction

 Is Zoom free?